JacobJoergensen/TablistManager/README.md

 <h1 align="center">TablistManager</h1>
 <p align="center">TablistManager is a tablist tool for Minecraft servers.
-Designed for server administrators, and enables you to easily edit and manage the server tablist directly through a config.yml file.</p> <br>
+Designed for server administrators, and enables <br> you to easily edit and manage the server tablist directly through a config.yml file.</p> <br>

 <hr>
 <p align="center">